Can Foam Rolling Make Knee Pain Worse? | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Never roll directly over the kneecap or joint line.
-Reposition 2-3 inches above or below.
+- &#10003;Never roll directly over the kneecap or joint line

-- &#10003;Target quads, calves, hamstrings, and IT band to relieve tension on the knee
+- &#10003;Target the quads, calves, and hamstrings instead of the knee itself

-- &#10003;Stop immediately if you feel stabbing or burning; reposition, do not push through
+- &#10003;Stop immediately if you feel sharp pain or see swelling

 Foam rolling can temporarily make knee pain worse.
 The issue is almost always placement: roll directly over the joint, apply too much pressure, or hit inflamed tissue around the kneecap and you get a sharp pain response that has nothing to do with recovery.
 That signal is coming from bone, irritated tendons, or sensitive bursae, not muscle.
 Keep the roller on the quads, hamstrings, calves, and IT band, and stay away from the joint line entirely.
 Done right on the surrounding muscle tissue, foam rolling reduces the tension that constantly pulls on the knee without touching the joint at all.